Nawrin14/InstaAid/README.md

 # Java-Project
-This is a health app with some additional features.
+A health app with some additional features.
 Database has been used to build this app.